 Oslo.
 Residential Oslo is represented today with a visit by special arrangement to an exquisite modernist villa by Arne Korsmo: the Villa Stenersen (1938).
 High above the city the Holmenkollen ski jump is a new landmark (JDS, 2010) with magnificent views.
 Return to the centre for some free time.
 Suggestions include taking the ferry to Bygdøy, home to Kon-Tiki, or visiting the Åkerhus (fortress) and Astrup Fearnley Museum of Modern Art.

-Oslo to Mundal.
+Oslo to Balestrand.
 Spend the day travelling into the Western Fjords – a journey of considerable drama and beauty.
 Train at c.
 8.30am train from Oslo, disembarking at Myrdal, a remote junction high above the Raundal Valley (journey time: c.
 4 hours 45 minutes).
 Here join the famed Flåm railway, a spectacular fifty-minute descent to the shores of the Aurlandsfjord.
-The final leg is by boat (private charter) from Flåm to Mundal at the very end of Fjaerlandfjord.
-Walk to our hotel, a handsome villa built 1891 by Peter Blix.
-Two nights in Mundal.
+The final leg is by boat (private charter) from Flåm to Balestrand.
+Two nights in Balestrand.

-Mundal, Urnes.
-Mundal is a pretty village tucked between glacier, mountain and water.
+Balestrand, Mundal, Urnes.
+Drive to Mundal, a pretty village tucked between glacier, mountain and water.
 Here, sitting as if a terminal moraine, is Fehn’s glacier museum (1991), a complex building responding to the dramatic landscape.
 Drive to the village of Solvorn, from where we embark to Urnes.
 Walk up to the stave church, among the oldest and most celebrated in Norway, with carvings dating to the 12th century.
 Its beautiful orchard setting is on a promontory above Lustrafjord (a branch of the Sognefjord) with views north and south.

-Mundal to Bergen.
-The morning is free to visit Mundal’s church and Hay-on-Wye-style bookstalls, or to walk or cycle round the fjord.
-Lunch in the hotel before boarding the ferry to Balestrand (1 hour 30 minutes) connecting then to the boat along Sognefjord to the Atlantic and Bergen, a route taken by many a British tourist in the 19th century (c.
+Balestrand to Bergen.
+Lunch in the hotel before boarding the boat along Sognefjord to the Atlantic and Bergen, a route taken by many a British tourist in the 19th century (c.
 3 hours 45 minutes).
 Arrive at the hotel in Bergen c.
 9.00pm.